 An effective honeybee removal requires they be extracted from the structure with comb and honey and then the area secured.
 This will reduce the likelihood of attracting other insects like moths or mice that infest vacant comb as well as prevent re-infestation.
-At removal, the cavity is rendered uninhabitable to future colonies from the inside.
+At removal, the cavity is best rendered uninhabitable to future colonies from the inside.
 Most often you are provided a written warranty against re-infestation in the exact same location.
-Exterior gaps are sealed with latex, paint-ready caulk.
-As a Beekeeper, I will relocate the colony and re-establish it to help preserve the population within the Kansas City Metro Area.
+Exterior gaps are sealed with latex, paint-ready caulk as appropriate.
+As beekeepers, we prefer to relocate the colony and re-establish it to help preserve the population within the Kansas City Metro Area when possible.

 Most often your removal is performed and the structure sealed the same day.
 In some cases, it is necessary to let loose honeybees re-group.
 They are later removed as a group; requiring more than one trip.
-Jeffrey works out options and requirements for your specific case.
+We work out options and requirements for your specific case.

-The advantage of a live bee removal is watching bees move through the cavity.
-This allows me to effectively identify and seal cavity openings.
+The advantage of live bee removal is watching bees move through the cavity.
+This allows us to effectively identify and seal cavity openings.
 You will want to bee-proof your property to avoid any future infestations.
-For this process you can't go wrong applying University of Florida's recommendations: http://edis.ifas.ufl.edu/IN741.
+Contact us for and estimate.

 Scout bees, which make up about 3-5% of the swarm, hunt for a location to form a permanent colony.
 They like a confined space about the size of a five-gallon bucket, with a minimally sized entrance.
 Swarms move to a permanent location within a few hours to a few days.
 In the wild, they will take up residence in a hollow tree.